jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.md

 5. Some sort of workflow system (there was a passage where he anticipated Unix pipes).
 6. More elements I've forgotten.

-Essentially, Licklider thought that man-computer symbiosis would look something like [this](https://www.youtube.com/watch?v=JIE8xk6Rl1w).
+Essentially, Licklider thought that man-computer symbiosis would look something like [this](https://www.youtube.com/watch?v=JIE8xk6Rl1w) (or [this full length version](https://www.youtube.com/watch?v=9bjve67p33E).

 Today, my completely ancedotal observation is that for human/computer symbiosis to be optimal, scientific researchers need: